-Roofing accidents often result in serious, life-threatening injuries.
+Roofing accidents (especially collapsing roofs) often result in serious, life-threatening injuries.
 When a roofing accident is caused by someone else's negligence, the injury victim can file a file a personal injury claim.
-A personal injury lawsuit will allow the victim to be compensated for medical expenses, lost wages, and pain and suffering.
+A personal injury lawsuit will allow the victim to be compensated for

 When a family member is killed in a roofing accident, the family may be faced with losing a source of family support and income.
 By filing a wrongful death lawsuit, the family members can hold the responsible parties accountable for their actions.
 A wrongful death claim also allows the family to seek compensation for their loss.